wearethepioneers18/The-Zig-Movie-App/README.md

 ## Bonus Points

 1. Using Singleton Pattern for the Http Client that access the Movie API (Server-Side)
-2. Using Inversion of Control (aka Dependency Injection) throughout the (Server-Side)
+2. Using Inversion of Control (aka Dependency Injection) throughout on the (Server-Side)
 3. Using Redux to manage state (Client-Side)
 4. Using React Router DOM for routing (Client-Side)
 5. Use bootstrap for styling the website (Client-Side)
-6. Add Swagger UI to document your API (Server-Side)
+6. Add Swagger UI to document your API create a new API key and it will be listed under the heading "API Key (v3 auth)" (Server-Side)

 ## Obtaining an API Token from www.themoviedb.org
 1. Create a profile on www.themoviedb.org
 2. Once you’re logged into your profile, click on your username/profile menu in the top right corner and select “Settings”
 3. Under “Settings”, click on “API” in the left hand navigation
-4. Under the API Settings, you can create a new API key and it will be listed under the heading "API Key (v3 auth)"
+4. Under the API Settings, you can

+***If you have any questions, difficulties or would simply like to discuss the requirements, please do not hesitate to contact us at support@thezig.io.
+Asking questions for clarification or requesting help of any kind, is NOT AT ALL disqualifying, in fact we encourage it, it's called teamwork :-)***

-Let me know if you have any additional questions.
-Looking forward to your submission.
+We look forward to receiving your submission.

+Good Luck